roman-milk/roman-milk.github.io/my-brother-my-master-1.md

  Unable to deny the forbidden fruit any longer, I opened my mouth and took his mushroom top between my lips.
 The soft moan from his mouth made me smile around his cock as I shifted the power back to me.
 I was now in control and I revelled in that power.

  I swirled my tongue around his cockhead, recalling his words that Mrs. Sheets was an amazing cocksucker and deciding to prove to him I was better.
 I realized as I began to slowly move up and down the first couple of inches of his cock that I was trying to prove to my brother I was a good cocksucker, but ignored the ridiculousness of it and focused on giving him an amazing blow job.
-Report_Story #2